Your Algorithm is Your Portfolio

 None of this is neutral.
 Every piece of content you consume trains your brain to think a certain way about money.
 Scroll enough “what I spend in a week in NYC” content and your sense of normal spending quietly recalibrates upward.
 Watch enough day-trading content and long-term compounding starts to feel boring, even though boring is exactly what works.

+Whatever you feed your attention repeatedly, you start scanning for automatically.
+Feed it urgency and status anxiety, and you’ll see threats and competition everywhere.
+Feed it patience and compounding, and you’ll start noticing opportunities you were previously blind to.
 This isn’t self-help fluff.
 It’s the mechanical reason why the people around you influence your financial outcomes.
 And in 2026, “the people around you” includes every account in your feed.

 The Dopamine Audit

 Lottery-style investment content.
 Any account whose primary value proposition is telling you what to buy.
-Stock tips, crypto calls, “this one’s about to explode”.
+Stock tips, crypto calls, “this one’s about to explode.”
 These accounts train your brain to think in bets instead of systems.
 They make you feel like you’re one pick away from changing your life, which is exactly the mindset that keeps people broke.

 Hustle content that confuses effort with progress.
 Working 80 hours a week for someone else’s equity isn’t a wealth strategy.
 It’s a burnout strategy.
 If an account glamorizes grinding without ever talking about ownership, leverage, or compounding, it’s selling you a feeling, not a framework.